L’Aquila Earthquake 2009

 However, it was L’Aquila’s modern buildings that experienced more significant damage.
 The earthquake-proof new wing of L’Aquila Hospital experienced extensive damage and was closed.

 Approximately 40,000 people who were made homeless by the earthquake found accommodation in tented camps.
 In addition, 10,000 were housed in hotels on the coast.

 Some effects of the earthquake occurred later and indirectly as a result of the initial earthquake itself.
 The secondary effects included aftershocks triggering landslides and rockfalls, causing damage to housing and transport.
-A landslide and mudflow was caused by a burst main water supply pipeline near the town of Paganio.
-The numbers of students at L’Aquila University has decreased since the earthquake.
+A landslide and mudflow were caused by a burst main water supply pipeline near the town of Paganio.
+The number of students at L’Aquila University has decreased since the earthquake.
 The lack of housing for all residents meant house prices and rents increased.
 Much of the city’s central business district was cordoned off due to unsafe buildings.
 Some ‘red zones’ still exist, which has reduced the amount of business, tourism and income.

 There was a range of immediate responses.
 For those made homeless, hotels provided shelter for 10,000 people, and 40,000 tents were distributed.
 Some train carriages were used as shelters.
 The prime minister of Italy, Silvio Berlusconi, reportedly offered some of his homes as temporary shelters.

 The Italian Red Cross was searching for survivors supported by seven dog units, 36 ambulances, and a temporary hospital within an hour.
 In addition, the Red Cross distributed water, hot meals, tents and blankets.
 The British Red Cross raised £ 171,000 in support.